wavemotion-dave/A5200DS/readme.md

 Two Flavors :
 ----------
 * The normal a5200ds.nds file will run on an original DS (Lite/Phat) as well as the DSi (or 2DS, 3DS / XL/LL).
 * The special a5200dsi.nds file is optmized to run bankswitching on a DSi and will be 10-15% slower when running in standard DS mode.
-This build will run the mighty Bosconian port (128K AtariMax version) at full speed.
+This build will run the mighty Bosconian port (128K AtariMax version) at full speed with the new bankswitch handling.

 Missing :
 ---------
 Most things are playing fine on a DSi.
-Some of the more simple games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.
+Most of the original commercial games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.
 Bosconian (128k AtariMax SD Supercart) is too slow to be playable... or is it?
+If you have a DSi or above and are running with Unlaunch or Twilight Menu++ (both of which will unlock the faster 2X CPU of the DSi), you can try the special a5200dsi.nds build to make Bosconian (and everything else) run smoothly.

 Sound is passable.
 I'm not super pleased with the fidelity but it's come a long way.